-where $x$ and $y$ are the different pairs of target/features from Table \ref{tab: features and targets}.
-From these correlation matrices, it is evident that the three classes have all different distributions and scaling relations (see e.g. mass-size relation, and the mass-$\sigma$ relation).
-This is better seen in the correlation matrices shown in Fig. \ref{fig: heatmap-simuonly}, where there are groups of physical parameters, i.e., \ms, \msre, \sig, \mdre, \mtotre, that have a different level of correlation for the three distinct classes (three panels on the right).
-In particular, dwarfs show a looser correlations of the half-light radius, \re, with luminosity, mass and $\sigma$, while the nETGs and LTG show tighter size-luminosity, mass-size relations, compatibly with observations \citep[see also,][]{2021MNRAS.508.3321Tang}.
-Also looking at the target quantities, \mdre\ and \mtotre, dETGs show shallower correlations with other parameters (e.g. luminosity, size and stellar masses) with respect to nETGs and LTGs.
+to quantify the linear relationship between different pairs of variables (i.e., the features and targets in Table~\ref{tab: features and targets}).
+In Eq.~\ref{eq:Paerson1}, cov(y, x) represents the covariance of two variables, while the denominator $\sigma(y)$ and $\sigma(x)$ are the standard deviations of y and x.
+These values normalize the covariance, ensuring that $\rho$ ranges between -1 (indicating a perfect negative linear relationship) and 1 (indicating a perfect positive linear relationship).
+From these correlation matrices, it is evident that the three classes have different distributions and scaling relations (see, e.g., mass-size relation, and the mass-$\sigma$ relation).
+This is more clearly illustrated in the correlation heatmap presented in Fig.~\ref{fig: heatmap-simuonly}, where there are groups of physical parameters (i.e., \ms, \msre, \sig, \mdre, \mtotre) that have a different level of correlation for the three distinct classes (three panels on the right).
+In particular, dwarfs show a looser correlations of the half-light radius, \re, with luminosity, mass, and $\sigma$, while the nETGs and LTG show tighter size-luminosity, mass-size relations, compatibly with observations \citep[see also,][]{2021MNRAS.508.3321Tang}.
+Also looking at the target quantities, \mdre\ and \mtotre, dETGs show shallower correlations with other parameters (e.g., luminosity, size, and stellar masses) with respect to nETGs and LTGs.
 When combined together, the full TNG galaxy sample (TNG\_all) shows a correlation matrix (first panel on the left) which is very similar to the one of LTGs, which is the numerically dominant population with intermediate properties.
 We will come back to these correlations later, when interpreting the results of the mass predictions.

-Due to these different features in the correlations highlighted by the Figs. \ref{fig:correlations} and \ref{fig: heatmap-simuonly}, we will compare the mass predictions obtained by considering these three classes (i.e. nETGs, dETGs, LTGs) as separated and joined together, as done in vM+21.
+Due to these different features in the correlations highlighted by the Figs.~\ref{fig:correlations} and~\ref{fig: heatmap-simuonly}, we will compare the mass predictions obtained by considering these three classes (i.e., nETGs, dETGs, LTGs) as separated and joined together, as done in vM+21.
 This will allow us to check whether {\sc Mela} can perform better on the individual classes rather than all galaxies together.

-In Tab. \ref{tab:classes} we summarize the definition of the three galaxy classes from TNG simulation and the number we have collected in the different redshift bins we will use in the next analysis to predict the total mass and the dark mass for the observed samples.
+In Table~\ref{tab:classes} we summarize the definition of the three galaxy classes from the TNG simulation.
+The number we collected in the different redshift bins is used in the next analysis to predict the total mass and the dark mass for the observed samples.